Constitutions of the Ukrainian Soviet Socialist Republic: Political regime

 The constitution acknowledged that Ukrainian SSR and Ukraine were one and the same, particularly starting with the words in part 2, Article 6, "To the authority of the Soviet power in Ukraine are subjected:".
 The constitution consisted out of four parts and 35 articles.
 The text of the constitution started with the Article 1, "The Ukrainian Socialist Soviet Republic is an organization of dictatorship of working and exploited masses of proletariat and the poorest peasantry over their ages long oppressors and exploiters, capitalists and landowners".
 The main task of the dictatorship was ensuring "transition from bourgeois system to socialism by carrying out socialist transformations and systematic suppression of all counter-revolutionary manifestations from the side of affluent classes".

 The constitution didn't formally introduce a one-party regime and guaranteed citizens' rights and freedoms to "working masses".
 State power was based on the principle of democratic centralism and subjected organs of local government to supreme authorities.

 Government and administration

 Organs of power in Ukrainian SSR were represented by councils (soviets) of workers', peasants' and Red Army deputies, headed by the supreme organ - All-Ukrainian Congress of Soviets represented between its sessions by the All-Ukrainian Central Executive Committee.
-Governing fuctions belonged to the Council of People's Commissars.
+Governing functions belonged to the Council of People's Commissars.
 Local government was to be formed by respective executive committees elected by local councils.